You are here

 School Facilities Planner/Manager, Appointed by the Speaker of the House

 Denise Pearson is currently superintendent for the Elbert County School District C-2 (Kiowa Schools).
-Her previous work experience includes: A career of 30 years at US WEST (now CenturyLink) as a multi-state manager, responsible for regional computerization; a Department of Defense liaison for bases located within the corporate territory; a manager of international proposal services for US WEST International, and headed proprietary computer services for US WEST Dex as it related to IT development and customer service operations.
+Denise worked for US WEST (now CenturyLink) for 30 years as a multi-state manager responsible for regional computerization.
+She was employed as a Department of Defense liaison for bases located within the corporate territor, a manager of international proposal services for US WEST International, and headed proprietary computer services for US WEST Dex as it related to IT development and customer service operations.
 After retirement from US WEST, she was employed by Kiowa schools, first as a substitute teacher at Kiowa School before becoming a business manager for the district.
 Denise has been superintendent since 2009.
-As a volunteer, she was elected as a Board Member for 10 years of service for the North Central Fire Protection District where she lead a bond effort to build a new addition to the fire station and oversaw its construction.
+As a volunteer, Denise was elected as a Board Member for 10 years of service for the North Central Fire Protection District, where she lead a bond effort to build a new addition to the fire station and oversaw its construction.
 She wrote numerous grants for the North Central Fire Protection District, two of which purchased an ambulance and fire truck.
 She received her BA from the University of Colorado.